 According to a recent study by Sallie Mae, 74 percent of students eliminated colleges from their list of perspective options due to cost.

-It may sound like something you don’t need to worry about right now—I have loans and time, I don’t need to worry about that yet—but with rising tuition fees and the uncertainty of the future, it’s important to have a plan for how you’ll pay for college, whether that’s up-front or when you’ve graduated.
+It may sound like something you don’t need to worry about right now—I have loans and time, I don’t need to worry about that yet—but with rising tuition fees and the uncertainty of the future, it’s important to have a plan for how you’ll pay for college, whether that’s up-front or after you’ve graduated.

 A monthly budget can easily help you see where your money is going, allowing you to set some aside and learn financial responsibility so when the time comes, you’re prepared.
 Trust me, I wish I’d known how to plan for this.

-Record Your Spending First
+Record Your Spending

 An easy way to do this is with a budgeting app, like Mint.
 Mint connects to all of your bank accounts and pulls your recent spending habits in order to suggest a budget for each category.
 Of course you can individually go through your bank statements, but it might take a lot of extra work.